Hunter × Hunter: 2011 series

-A new Hunter × Hunter anime adaptation was announced in July 2011.
+A new Hunter × Hunter anime adaptation produced by Madhouse was announced in July 2011.
 Instead of continuing the story from the OVA series, it restarts the story from the beginning of the manga in an attempt to adapt it more accurately.
-The series is directed by Hiroshi Kōjina, produced by Madhouse, scripted by Atsushi Maekawa, and character designs were created by Takahiro Yoshimatsu.
-The series began airing Sunday mornings on Nippon Television starting October 2, 2011.
-It switched to airing at 1:29 am on Tuesday nights from October 8, 2013 onwards.
-The series ended on September 23, 2014 after 148 episodes.
+The series was directed by Hiroshi Kōjina and scripted by Atsushi Maekawa, with character designs by Takahiro Yoshimatsu.
+The series began airing Sunday mornings on Nippon TV starting October 2, 2011.
+It switched to airing at 1:29 am on Tuesday nights from October 8, 2013, onwards.
+The series ended on September 23, 2014, after 148 episodes.

 An hour after each episode aired in Japan, American website Crunchyroll provided English subtitled simulcasts in the United States, Canada, the United Kingdom, Ireland, South Africa, Australia, and New Zealand.
-The series started airing on Animax Asia on April 24, 2012.
-On October 9, 2015, Viz Media announced their license to the reboot anime at their panel at New York Comic Con.
-They will release the anime on DVD/Blu-ray with an English dub.
+The series began airing on Animax Asia on April 24, 2012.
+On October 9, 2015, Viz Media announced their license to the series at their panel at New York Comic Con.
+They eventually released the anime on DVD/Blu-ray with an English dub.
 On April 1, 2016, it was announced that the series would premiere on Adult Swim's Toonami programming block, which began airing on April 17, 2016.
 Madman Entertainment acquired the series for distribution in Australia and New Zealand, and made the series available on AnimeLab.
 Funimation began streaming the series in the United Kingdom and Ireland on July 17, 2020.

 Films

 Before the first anime television series was created, a short film adaptation of Hunter × Hunter was shown as part of the 1998 "Jump Super Anime Tour" alongside similar adaptations of Seikimatsu Leader den Takeshi! and One Piece.
 Produced by Studio Pierrot and directed by Noriyuki Abe, it depicts the early events of the manga up to Gon's ocean voyage from Whale Island.

-A film adaptation by the second television anime's staff called Hunter × Hunter: Phantom Rouge, featuring an original story, was announced in March 2012.
-It was released on January 12, 2013 by Toho.
-It centers around Gon and his friends efforts to retrieve Kurapika's eyes which were stolen by Omokage, Hisoka’s predecessor in the Phantom Troupe.
-The film is based on an unpublished story manga creator Yoshihiro Togashi wrote around 10 years before.
+A film adaptation produced by Madhouse, titled Hunter × Hunter: Phantom Rouge, featuring an original story, was announced in March 2012.
+It was released on January 12, 2013, by Toho.
+It centers around Gon and his friends efforts to retrieve Kurapika's eyes which were stolen by Omokage, Hisoka's predecessor in the Phantom Troupe.
+The film is based on an unpublished manga story creator Yoshihiro Togashi wrote around 10 years before.